yashtazor/Fire-OS/README.md

 3. Open the OSProject.sln file.
 4. Click COSMOS button on the top in VS.

-This would open the running OS in VMWare Player.
+This would build and open the running OS in VMWare Player.

-### 5. Credits
+## Credits

-Some of the modules of the projects weren't created by us.
+Some of the modules of this project weren't created by us.
 We've listed the features & their creators here.

 1. Music Player by
 <b>Original COSMOS Creators</b>